googleapis/doc-pipeline/README.md

 1. When we convert the YAML to HTML, we upload two things:
    1. The resulting HTML content (in a tarball).
    1. The xref map file to the `xrefs` directory of the bucket.
-You can see them all using `gsutil ls gs://docs-staging-v2/xrefs`.
+You can see them all using `gcloud storage ls gs://docs-staging-v2/xrefs`.
 1. You can use the `xref-services` argument for `docuploader create-metadata` to refer to
    [cross reference services](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html#cross-reference-services).